Pyroxenium/Basalt2/docs/home.md

 # Welcome to The Basalt Wiki

 Welcome to Basalt 2, a complete reimagining of the Basalt UI framework for ComputerCraft.
 After maintaining the original Basalt, i identified several areas that needed fundamental improvements.
-This led to the decision to rebuild Basalt from the ground up, focusing on three key aspects:
+This led to the decision to rebuild Basalt from the ground up, focusing on these key aspects:

 - Improved error handling to help developers quickly identify and resolve issues
 - Auto-generated documentation that stays in sync with the codebase